 Reviewed with no changes 12/12/2019.
+Reviewed with no changes 12/3/2020.

 Purchase Policy Town of Collins Public Library

 The Town of Collins Public Library establishes this purchase policy in order to comply with generally accepted auditing standards and cost containment.